kloggy/HA-Irrigation-Version2/prerequisites.md

 `label: "[[[ return 'Weather Outlook: ' + states['sensor.dark_sky_minutely_summary'].state.replace(',', ',<br>'); ]]]"`

-*The schedule start time will not show if this is not correct.* (I have just seen the changes for the latest `button-card` v3.3.1 and I am not sure if this statement is still correct).

 Secondly,

-You need to edit one line in `section_settings_temperature.yaml` in order to show the temperature graph.
+You need to edit one line in `lovelace/templates/garden/settings/temperature/item_settings_temperature_graph.yaml` in order to show the temperature graph.

 In the `custom:mini-graph-card` find the line: